LT-IntroToAI-SY2324/a3-movie-chatbot-bimarchan06/a3_writeup.md

 2. What movie did you add to the `movies.py` file?
 What year was it made?
 Any specific reason you added that movie?
+I added Final destination.
+It was made in 2000.
+I added it because I really like the series.

 3. What pattern / action did you add to the paList data structure?
 Why do you think that is a useful pattern / action?